 - Which device / browser does this issue occur (Support Details is awesome for this!)

-Being clear about what’s wrong means the developer can get on and fix the issue rather than trying to second-guess the problem or having to have a second conversation with you to make things clear.
+Being clear about what's wrong means your developer can get on and fix the issue rather than trying to second-guess the problem or having to have a second conversation with you to make things clear.

 I've started rolling feedback requests like this into my standard documentation that I send out on new projects.